k33g/pico/README.md

 - improve discovery backend server | add informations to avoid duplicate records when blue-green deployment or several instances
 - circuit breaker
+- do not prevent the start of the service when the backend is unreachable